 The Voyage at Indiana’s Holiday World regularly gets the nod from coaster fans as being among the best (if not the best) thrill machines and ranks third on our list.
 It has all the makings of a great ride with plenty of height, speed, acceleration, and loads of airtime.
 Plus, it features a number of underground moments, including a triple-down dive into a cool, dark cave.
 You'll experience 24.3 seconds of zero-G liftoffs, brave one of the steepest drops around, and dart around huge curves.

 Boulder Dash at Lake Compounce (Bristol, CT)

-Awarded the "World's Best Wooden Coaster" in 2013 by Amusement Today, Lake Compounce's Boulder Dash would still be a top favorite offering great airtime, a smooth ride, and relentless speed from start to finish.
-The fact that it is built into the side of a mountain at Lake Compounce and careens around trees and boulders, however, pushes it near the top of the list.Continue to 5 of 10 below.
+Located anywhere else, Lake Compounce's Boulder Dash would still be a top favorite offering great airtime, a smooth ride, and relentless speed from start to finish.
+The fact that the coaster is built into the side of a mountain and careens around trees and boulders, however, pushes it near the top of our list.

 The Comet at Six Flags Great Escape (Queensbury, NY)

 Another coaster that survived a move from its original location, the Comet at the Great Escape, is eighth on our list of America's best wooden coasters.
 This great old woodie found a new home and a new lease on life and now delivers its still-potent thrills to new generations of riders at Six Flags Great Escape near Lake George.
 This 4,200-foot wooden coaster was built in 1927 but redesigned in 1947 before relocating to the Great Escape park in the late 1990s.